Exercise and Sport Science Department (ESS)

 Physical Education, School Health Education, and Physical Activity Lab I

 This introductory teaching methods course provides the opportunity to construct and implement developmentally appropriate lessons based on Society of Health and Physical Education (SHAPE) National Health and Physical Education Standards and Grade Level Outcomes.
-This course will focus on learning and implementing classroom management strategies and reflecting on planning and teaching practices within a professional learning community.
-During this course students will be teaching a variety of ages (4-18) within the La Crosse Area Physical Education, School Health Education, and Physical Activity Program.
+This course focuses on learning and implementing classroom management strategies and reflecting on planning and teaching practices within a professional learning community.
+During this course students teach a variety of ages (4-18) within the La Crosse Area Physical Education, School Health Education, and Physical Activity Program.
 Lab 3.
 Prerequisite: ESS 366 taken concurrently; admission to physical, adapted, and school health education.
 Offered Fall.

 ESS 362 Cr.1